Skip to main content

 Switch If You...

-• You used Pocket and need a replacement since it shut down
+• You used Pocket on Chrome desktop and need a like-for-like replacement after the shutdown.

-• You want a read-later tool that can't be killed by a corporate decision
+• You want a read-later tool whose data lives in infrastructure you already use, not a third-party cloud that can be killed by a corporate decision.

-• You care about privacy and don't want your reading habits tracked
+• You care about privacy and don't want your reading history sent to any analytics or ad system.

-• You need multi-format export (Markdown, HTML, CSV) for your workflow
+• You need multi-format export (Markdown, HTML, CSV) to feed your Obsidian vault, Notion workspace, or research database.

-• You want highlighting with inline notes, not just basic saves
+• You want 5-color highlighting with inline notes — not just plain saves.

 Consider Other Options If You...

-• You relied on Pocket's article recommendations (Pocket Discover) — ReadMonkey Pro is a saving and reading tool, not a content discovery platform
+• You loved Pocket Discover's curated recommendation feed — ReadMonkey Pro is a saving and reading tool, not a content discovery platform.
+Try Raindrop or Matter for discovery.

 Your reading library shouldn't depend on a company's survival.

 ReadMonkey Pro: save articles with Chrome Sync, read distraction-free, highlight in 5 colors, export to Markdown/HTML/CSV.
-No vendor cloud, no tracking, your data.
+No account, no vendor cloud, no tracking.

 Frequently Asked Questions